‘Dance Moms’ Abby Lee Miller Disses Maddie Ziegler On Instagram – Fans Retaliate

 Many Dance Moms fans were shocked that Maddie Ziegler left her former mentor and instructor Abby Lee Miller out of her recently released memoir.
 It seems quite intentional, given that Maddie spent more than six years on Dance Moms working with Abby Lee.
 Not only that, but she threw some shade.

 Maddie spoke in her memoir about how her new mentor, quirky singer Sia, encourages her more than her Dance Moms teacher.
-Radar Online reported Maddie wrote, “Sia always tells me you have to have time off, step back and appreciate the moment.”
+Radar Online reported that Maddie wrote, “Sia always tells me you have to have time off, step back and appreciate the moment.”
 Before that, she wrote, “I would say yes to a lot of things I didn’t want to do.”

 MY FAVORITE STUDENT @MackenzieSol from the @ALDC_official is headed back to the UK to attend… https://t.co/2ldZYRMbJf